beatass/Wine-analysis/README.md

 ## Motivation

-In this study the exploratory data analysis (**EDA**) with visualizations of wine quality dataset as well as **different ML algorithms**, such as **Logistic Regression, KNN, Naive Bayes, SVM, Decision Tree, XGBoost and Random Forest** have been performed to make a relevant predictions.
+In this study the exploratory data analysis (**EDA**) with visualizations of wine quality dataset as well as **different Machine Learning (ML) algorithms**, such as **Logistic Regression, KNN, Naive Bayes, SVM, Decision Tree, XGBoost and Random Forest** have been performed to make a relevant predictions.

 #### The project is created with Python libraries: